yousuftomal/anime-quote-chat/README.md

 ## Contributing

 Contributions to improve Anata no Anime no Tomodachi are welcome.
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to the `main` branch.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions, feel free to reach out to [S.M.
+Yousuf Iqbal Tomal] at [yousuf.tomal.0@gmail.com].

+## Acknowledgments

+- Thanks to all contributors who have helped to build and improve this project.
+- Special thanks to the anime community for inspiration and support.